 - To ease nausea and vomiting, stick to clear soups and bland foods like saltines, toast, pretzels, and potatoes.
 Avoid foods with strong odors and those that are spicy, fatty, fried, or have a lot of caffeine.

 Dry, itchy skin that looks like a rash is another common reaction to some of the immunotherapy drugs for HNSCC.
-Use soaps, lotions, and other products that are gentle on skin, and avoid those that have added scents or alcohols.
+Use soaps, lotions, dyes, and other products that are gentle on skin, and avoid those that have added scents or alcohols.
+If you are not sure what is best to use for your skin, your doctor may be able to give you suggestions.
 Bathe with lukewarm (not hot) water, and apply lotion right afterward.

 If your skin hurts or gets suddenly red or itchy, let your doctor know right away.
 These could be signs of a serious skin problem or allergic reaction.

 Because immunotherapy drugs use your body’s own defenses to fight cancer, sometimes your immune system can almost go into overdrive.
 In serious cases, it may start to work against specific parts of your body, including the lungs, brain, liver, kidneys, and intestines.